peoplepill id: peter-mutharika

 Early career

-Mutharika received his law degree from the University of London in 1965.
-He then received his LL.M and JSD degrees from Yale University in 1966 and 1969 respectively.
-As a professor, he has taught at University of Dar es Salaam (Tanzania), Haile Selassie University (Ethiopia), Rutgers University (USA), the United Nations Institute for Training and Research Program for Foreign Service Officers from Africa and Asia at Makerere University (Uganda), and for 39 years at Washington University (USA), and has served as an Academic Visitor at the London School of Economics (UK).
+Mutharika received his LL.B. law degree from the University of London in 1965.
+He then received his LL.M. and J.S.D. degrees from Yale University in 1966 and 1969 respectively.
+Mutharika has been admitted to the bar in Tanzania as a professional lawyer since 1971.
+As a professor, he has taught at University of Dar es Salaam (Tanzania), Haile Selassie University (Ethiopia), Rutgers University (USA), the United Nations Institute for Training and Research Program for Foreign Service Officers from Africa and Asia at Makerere University (Uganda), and for 37 years at Washington University in St. Louis, and has served as an Academic Visitor at the London School of Economics.
 He also served as advisor to the American Bar Association's Rule of Law initiative for Africa.
-He was also the chair of the Institute for Democracy and Policy Studies in Malawi.

 Late career